matt-d-rat/react-middle-truncate/README.md

 ## Usage

-The truncation point is determined by taking into account the inheritted `font` CSS properties of the element, and rendering the result to [Canvas][url-docs-canvas] in order to dynamically calculaute the width of the text.
+The truncation point is determined by taking into account the inherited `font` CSS properties of the element, and rendering the result to [Canvas][url-docs-canvas] in order to dynamically calculate the width of the text.
 Should the width of the text not fit into the available space to render, truncation is applied.
 The result of which looks like this:

 ```javascript
 import MiddleTruncate from 'react-middle-truncate';